 7. Click Save or Save As to save the script.

 8. Click Exit to exit the online recording.

 After you exit the online recording, the Scripts tab appears.
-The recorded script is displayed in the left-side list and the content of the script is displayed on the right side of the page.
+The recorded script is displayed in the script list.
+You can click the script name to view the script content.

 Remote device description

 A remote device is used to show the basic operations that can be performed on a device.

 The brand and model of the remote device.